 The proof of the following lemma is straightforward and is therefore left to the reader.

-\begin{lemma} Let $G$ be a group and let $R$ be a $G$-graded ring whose $G$-gradation is non-degenerate.
-If $N$ is a normal subgroup of $G$, then the canonical $G/N$-gradation on $R$ is non-degenerate. \end{lemma}
+\begin{lemma} Let $G$ be a group and let $R$ be a $G$-graded ring whose $G$-grading is non-degenerate.
+If $N$ is a normal subgroup of $G$, then the canonical $G/N$-grading on $R$ is non-degenerate. \end{lemma}

-The following result generalizes \cite[Lemma 13.1.9(i)]{Pas1977Book} and \cite[Corollary 3.8]{OW2018}.
+The following result generalizes \cite[Lem.~13.1.9(i)]{Pas1977Book} and \cite[Cor.~3.6]{OW2022}.

-\begin{prop} Let $G$ be a group and let $R$ be a unital $G$-graded ring whose $G$-gradation is non-degenerate.
-If $N$ is a normal subgroup of $G$ and $R_e$ is a domain, then the following assertions hold: \begin{enumerate}[{\rm (i)}] \item If $R_N = \oplus_{n\in N} R_n$ is a domain and $G/N$ is a unique product group, then $R$ is a domain.
+\begin{proposition} Let $G$ be a group and let $R$ be a unital $G$-graded ring whose $G$-grading is non-degenerate.
+If $N$ is a normal subgroup of $G$ and $R_e$ is a domain, then the following assertions hold: \begin{enumerate}[{\rm (i)}] \item If $R_N := \oplus_{n\in N} R_n$ is a domain and $G/N$ is a unique product group, then $R$ is a domain.

-\item Suppose that $N$ is torsion-free, that $G/N$ is a unique product group, and that every unit in $R$ which is contained in $R_{gN}$, for some $g\in G$, must be homogeneous w.r.t. the $G$-gradation.
-Then every unit in $R$ is homogeneous w.r.t. the $G$-gradation. \end{enumerate} \end{prop}
+\item Suppose that $N$ is torsion-free, that $G/N$ is a unique product group, and that every unit in $R$ which is contained in $R_{gN}$, for some $g\in G$, must be homogeneous w.r.t. the $G$-grading.
+Then every unit in $R$ is homogeneous w.r.t. the $G$-grading. \end{enumerate} \end{proposition}